 Nivolumab and Ipilimumab Clinical Trials

-Advances in Immunotherapy drugs are showing great promise in treating difficult cancers like mesothelioma.
-Trials using a combination of drugs that boost the action of the immune system are ongoing and have already shown some successes.
-Currently there is a phase III clinical trial testing the effectiveness of nivolumab and ipilimumab in patients with pleural mesothelioma.
-It is being compared to standard chemotherapy with platinum drugs and pemetrexed.
+New immunotherapy drugs show great promise in treating difficult cancers like mesothelioma.
+Ongoing trials using a combination of drugs that boost the action of the immune system already show some success.
+Nivolumab and ipilimumab are being tested in patients with pleural mesothelioma in a Phase III clinical trial that compares them to standard chemotherapy with platinum drugs and pemetrexed.

-Made by Bristol-Myers Squibb, nivolumab is an immunotherapy drug given the brand name Opdivo.
-It has been tested in a number of clinical trials already and is approved for treating specific types of cancer.
-Current clinical trials are looking at the effectiveness and safety of nivolumab in patients with mesothelioma, usually in combination with other drugs.
+Made by Bristol-Myers Squibb, nivolumab is an immunotherapy drug with the brand name Opdivo.
+It has been tested in clinical trials already and is approved for treating specific types of cancer.
+Other clinical trials are looking at the effectiveness and safety of nivolumab in patients with mesothelioma, usually in combination with other drugs.
 Nivolumab is approved by the U.S. Food and Drug Administration to treat specific advanced and metastasized cancers including:

 - Certain types of melanoma.
 It is also approved to prevent the recurrence of melanoma in some patients.

 - Non-small cell and small cell lung cancer.

 - Hodgkin’s lymphoma.

 - Urothelial cancer.